areed1192/sigma_coding_youtube/README.md

 ## Support the Channel

 **Patreon:**
 If you like what you see!
-Then Help support the channel and future projects by donating to my [Patreon Page](https://www.patreon.com/sigmacoding).
+Then Help support the channel and future projects by donating to my **[Patreon Page](https://www.patreon.com/sigmacoding)**.
 I'm always looking to add more content for individuals like yourself, unfortuantely some of the APIs I would require me to pay monthly fees.

 **Hire Me:**
-If you have a project, and you think I can help you with feel free to reach out at [coding.sigma@gmail.com](mailto:coding.sigma@gmail.com?subject=[GitHub]%20Source%20Sigma%20Coding%20Repo%20Hire%20Me)
+If you have a project, and you think I can help you with feel free to reach out at **[coding.sigma@gmail.com](mailto:coding.sigma@gmail.com?subject=[GitHub]%20Source%20Sigma%20Coding%20Repo%20Hire%20Me)**

 **Disclosures:**
-I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to **Amazon.com**.
 Full Disclosure: I will earn a commission if you purchase from the Shop Amazon link, more details are provided below.